 - With resilience, who is not afraid of change

-- Committed to the Church of England (baptised and confirmed)
+- Who is committed to the Church of England (baptised and confirmed)

 - Who others see as a person of faith and integrity